top of page

 Dear Readers,

-I am so excited to tell you about my new novel that I will be publishing in the coming months.
-I hope you buy it, read it, share with your friends, and leave me a thoughtful review.
+I hope you buy it, read it, share it with your friends, and leave me a thoughtful review.

-If you want in on the latest release information, subscribe to my newsletter by clicking on the button to the left.
+Please subscribe to my newsletter by clicking on the link or on the button below.

 Susan Starks